Acupuncture is a little weird right? Someone sticks a bunch of needles in you and that makes you feel better. How is that even possible?

 That seems like it could be a plausible modern translation of that concept!

-The insertion of an acupuncture pin stimulates sensory nerves, leading to effects on the central nervous system.
+As I mentioned as well, the insertion of an acupuncture pin stimulates sensory nerves, leading to effects on the central nervous system.
 This has been measured to decrease sympathetic and increase parasympathetic nervous system activity2.

 This rebalancing of the autonomic nervous system explains the calm and relaxed sensation many people experience after an acupuncture session.